My interests stretch across several broad areas.

-I’m passionate about providing critical analysis that helps industry and governments transition our energy sector to a low emissions future.
+I’m passionate about providing critical analysis that helps industry and government transition our energy sector to a low emissions future.

-I’m a skilled science communicator, with an honorary position at the University of Queensland.
-I give public lectures on a range of topics – my specialty is food science and novel cooking methods, but I’ve previously spoken on quantum mechanics, astronomy and climate change.
-I am one of the organisers of BrisScience, a series of free public lectures on cutting edge science held in Brisbane.
+I’m a skilled science communicator, and regularly give public lectures on a range of topics, and have featured in several TV shows.
+My specialty is food science and novel cooking methods, but I’ve previously spoken on quantum mechanics, astronomy and climate change.
+I’m the MC of BrisScience, a series of free public lectures on cutting edge science held in Brisbane.
 I’ve also presented in countries around the world, including Kenya, Bhutan, Sri Lanka and Antarctica (albeit only to penguins).

 MC and performer